Hurricane Max (2017): Preparations

-Impact
+Impact and aftermath

 Torrential rainfall produced by Max caused flooding and mudslides across the entire state of Guerrero, damaging over 1,500 homes within the state.
 In the township of San Marcos, 200 homes were damaged by strong winds and flooding, and one person was reported to have disappeared.
 Two people were killed in Guerrero: a 19-year-old fisherman who was swept into the Balsas River and a 40-year-old man who was carried away by floodwaters.
 Strong winds downed hundreds of trees while sinkholes and mudslides caused many roads to close – including Mexican Federal Highway 200 – which caused travel disruptions across Guerrero and Oaxaca and left numerous travelers stranded.
 During the storm, telephone service across southwestern Mexico was cut, and 126,503 Comisión Federal de Electricidad customers lost electricity.
 Access to the town of Juchitán de Zaragoza was severed due to flooded roadways, and a bridge between Cruz Grande and Copala was severely damaged.
 Across Guerrero, Max hampered communication, destroyed farmland, and left at least 3,000 residents displaced.
 Offshore and on the coast of Mexico, waves as high as 16 ft caused six fishing vessels to sink.
 In Chiapas, two people were buried in a landslide.
-Total damages from Max are estimated at MX$1.35 billion (US$76.4 million).
+Total damages from Max and the earthquake on September 19 are estimated at MX$1.35 billion (US$76.4 million).

-Aftermath

 The Drinking Water, Sewerage, and Sanitation Commission of the State of Guerrero and Conagua restored 21 drinking water systems.
 Nonstop work was done to install a pipeline that crossed the Tecoaloya and La Estancia rivers.
 Governor of Guerrero Héctor Astudillo Flores toured Costa Chica on September 15.
 Astudillo Flores requested an emergency declaration from the federal government for the municipalities of Petatlán, San Marcos, and Cruz Grande.
 He pledged support to residents in Costa Chica through the Temporary Employment Program and other services.
-An earthquake on September 19 exacerbated impacts caused by Max in Guerrero, causing a combined total of MX$1.35 billion (US$76.4 million).
+An earthquake on September 19 exacerbated impacts caused by Max in Guerrero.
 On September 25, the Secretary of Education in Guerrero, José Luis González de la Vega Otero, allowed the resumption of schools in the state.
 However, 100 schools in 22 municipalities were kept suspended due to damage; the directors of those schools were notified of relocation to resume classes.